 If you're caught driving without insurance in Nebraska, you can expect to face the following consequences:

-- Fines of $50 and up, depending on number of violations.
+- Fines of typically between $50 and $100, depending on number of violations.

 - Driver's license suspension